jaderigby/SVG/README.md

 `svg format`

 Format optimizes svgs using Inkscape.
-If you'd like to formath strokes to paths, as well, add the argument 'strokes:t' or 'strokes:true'.
+If you'd like to format strokes to paths, as well, add the argument 'strokes:t' or 'strokes:true'.
 For example:

 ```
 svg format strokes:t